-- The Malawi Environmental Protection Agency approved the Environmental Social Health Impact Assessment ("ESHIA") for Songwe Hill. - Discussions regarding the Mine Development Agreement ("MDA") for Songwe Hill are ongoing with the Government of Malawi. - Maginito agreed to provide the €2.5 million German Convertible Loan to HyProMag Germany which will, if converted, result in Maginito holding (assuming the acquisition of HyProMag discussed below) a direct and indirect interest of 90% in HyProMag Germany. - HyProMag is targeting first production from the UK in Q4 2023 and Germany in 2024, with parallel technology roll-out into the US. - Maginito and CoTec have launched the roll-out of HPMS technology into the US with the following activities: - Evaluating the development of recycling, chemical processing, alloy and magnet manufacturing - Scoping studies and site selection ahead of feasibility studies - CoTec and Maginito to form 50/50 joint venture for US developments, with CoTec to fund feasibility study and project development costs - o Engagement with US Government, potential customers and recycling partners
+- The Malawi Environmental Protection Agency approved the Environmental Social Health Impact Assessment ("ESHIA") for Songwe Hill on 26 January 2023. - Discussions regarding the Mine Development Agreement ("MDA") for Songwe Hill are ongoing with the Government of Malawi. - Maginito agreed to provide the €2.5 million German Convertible Loan to HyProMag Germany which will, if converted, result in Maginito holding (assuming the acquisition of HyProMag discussed below) a direct and indirect interest of 90% in HyProMag Germany. - HyProMag is targeting first production from the UK in Q4 2023 and Germany in 2024, with parallel technology roll-out into the US. - Maginito and CoTec have launched the roll-out of HPMS technology into the US with the following activities: - Evaluating the development of recycling, chemical processing, alloy and magnet manufacturing; - Scoping studies and site selection ahead of feasibility studies; - CoTec and Maginito to form 50/50 joint venture for US developments, with CoTec to fund feasibility study and project development costs; and - Engagement with US Government, potential customers and recycling partners. - Maginito agreed to increase its ownership in HyProMag to 100% (the "HyProMag Acquisition") for £1 million in cash and £1 million in Mkango Shares, and a further £3 million payable in four tranches of Mkango Shares (or cash at Mkango's option) subject to certain production milestones in the UK, Germany and the US.
+The acquisition was completed on 3 August 2023.